Skip to content

 • Free event (admission applies)

-We are delighted to welcome the Wind in the Willows sculpture trail to Tinkley Gate, Woodchester Park, from 22 May until 28 June, presented by Wild in Art in collaboration with the Animal & Plant Health Agency (APHA), who are celebrating their 50th anniversary this year.
+We are delighted to welcome the Wind in the Willows sculpture trail to Tinkley Gate, Woodchester Park, from 22 May until 28 June, presented by Wild in Art in collaboration with the Animal & Plant Health Agency (APHA), who are celebrating the 50th anniversary of the National Wildlife Management Centre this year.

 Pick up a free trail map and see if you can spot all of the beautifully designed sculptures as you explore the gardens.